pavaniDur09/Weather-app/README.md

 2. Once logged in, go to **My API keys** (in your account menu).
 3. Copy the default key that's generated (or click "Generate" for a new one).

-> ⚠️ **New keys take 10 minutes–2 hours to activate.** If you get a `401 Unauthorized` error right after signing up, that's normal — just wait a bit and try again.
+> New keys take 10 minutes–2 hours to activate.
+If you get a `401 Unauthorized` error right after signing up, that's normal — just wait a bit and try again.

 This project uses two free-tier OpenWeatherMap APIs:
 - **Current Weather Data** (`/data/2.5/weather`)